1904cc/memex/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called memex.
+A theme for archival documentation called memex.
+Based on the _underscores starter theme by automattic.

 == Description ==